jbm-coder/ensaymadasbakeshop/README.md

 - The website admin page will be user-friendly and organised, with easy-to-navigate areas for controlling website content, managing user accounts, product inventories, and order processing.+
 - The website admin page will also include analytical and reporting tools, such as a user activity log and a dashboard that tracks admin actions to maintain transparency and accountability.
 The dashboard will also offer insights into website performance, user activity, and sales metrics.

-## 5 - Wireframes for multiple standard screen sizes, created using industry standard software
+## 5 - Wireframes for multiple standard screen sizes, created using industry standard software.
 ![Homepage WireFrame](https://github.com/jbm-coder/ensaymadasbakeshop/blob/4a7efaf5b13270727f2a3044b632a25c30b6bf18/images/Homepage.png)

 ![Product WireFrame](https://github.com/jbm-coder/ensaymadasbakeshop/blob/e4cd43cd75dcf1a5d86157b15125682886297bd6/images/Product.png)